alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-13-rule-on-reciting-some-ayahs-incorrectly.md

 hijri: Muharram 21, 1442 AH
 lang: en
 source: Fatwa of the Permanent Committee no. 5948-1
-excerpt: "There are some Ayahs (Qur'anic verses) which I cannot pronounce properly, for I have never been to schools.
+summary: "There are some Ayahs (Qur'anic verses) which I cannot pronounce properly, for I have never been to schools.
 Is it permissible for me to recite the Noble Qur’an in this incorrect manner?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz